rumblesan/live-editor/docs/gist-integration.md

 ![Oauth Flow Diagram](diagrams/oauth-flow.png)

+The [GitHub Docs](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/) are also worth reading for further explanation.

 ## Development Setup

 The project uses Webpack to handle bundling and building the JavaScript, and the [netlify lambda](https://github.com/netlify/netlify-lambda) tool to allow serving function requests in local development.